-Expenses incurred during the year ended September 30, 2019 included \$791,364 in consulting and management fees; \$114,814 in shareholders communications, filing fees, and promotional expenses; \$96,143 in office expenses for office administration services; \$39,904 in travel expenses related to mineral properties; and \$77,890 in professional fees related to the preparation and audit of the Company's financial statements In addition, project evaluation expenses of \$41,113 were incurred, relating to the evaluation of mineral properties in Spain and Brazil.
+Expenses incurred during the three months ended September 30, 2019 included \$186,494 in consulting and management fees; \$18,753 in shareholders communications, filing fees, and promotional expenses; \$22,971 in office expenses for office administration services; \$26,535 in professional fees related to the preparation and audit of the Company's financial statements; and \$329,995 in share-based compensation to certain directors, officers, and consultants of the Company.
+In addition, project evaluation expenses of \$49,911 were incurred, relating to the evaluation of mineral properties in Spain and Brazil.